Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation

-\textbf{(\romannumeral1) Overall Recommendation Performance Comparison: } Table~\ref{tab:overall_performance} summarizes all competing methods’ best results on three benchmark datasets.
-Bold scores are the best in each column, while underlined scores are the second best.
-We have the following observations:
+The overall experiments on three datasets are reported in Table~\ref{tab:overall_performance_ml100k}, Table~\ref{tab:overall_performance_ml1m}, and Table~\ref{tab:overall_performance_lastfm}, respectively.
+In each block, bold scores are the best for each metric, while underlined scores are the second best.

-On the one hand, our framework has obvious and significant improvement effect on all the fairness and diversity metrics.
-For instance, for the \textit{ML100k} dataset, considering the top-10 recommendation, BPRMF-MultiFR reduces the disparity on the user side for 27.27\% and 32.12\% on the item side compared with the BPRMF base model.
-WRMF-MultiFR reduces the Gini index and Popularity rate for 13.04\% and 13.34\%, respectively.
-And NGCF-MultiFR model improves the diversity of the system from 0.1391 to 0.3045, which is a rather great success.
-The biggest improvement is on the diversity metric in the \textit{last.fm} dataset, BPRMF-MultiFR inproves the diversity from 0.0211 to 0.1674, WRMF-MultiFR improves from 0.0104 to 0.1462, and NGCF-MultiFR improves from 0.0096 to 0.1388 to their corresponding base models.
-Even compared with other state-of-the-art fair ranking methods, the Multi-FR can still consistently achieve better fairness on both sides.
-We obtain similar trends on other datasets.
+Our model achieves obvious and significant improvements regarding all the fairness and diversity metrics.
+For instance, on the \textit{MovieLens100K} dataset, considering the top-10 recommendation, BPRMF-MultiFR reduces the disparity on the user side by 27.27\% and 32.12\% on the item side compared with the BPRMF base model.
+WRMF-MultiFR reduces the Gini index and Popularity rate by 13.04\% and 13.34\%, respectively.
+And NGCF-MultiFR model improves the system's diversity from 0.1023 to 0.3042, which is a rather great enhancement.
+The biggest improvement of the diversity metric is on the \textit{FM-reduced} dataset, where the diversity measure is improved from 0.0211 to 0.1674 by BPRMF-MultiFR compared with the corresponding base model.
+WRMF-MultiFR and NGCF-MultiFR also largely enhance the diversity by a large margin.
+Furthermore, compared with other state-of-the-art fair ranking methods, Multi-FR can still consistently achieve better fairness measures on both sides.